OndrejP/NpmjsBigBen/README.md

-NpmjsBigBen
+BigBen
 ===========

-Bong every minute to npmjs.org new version of this to check functionality of npmjs.org.
+Bong every minute to npmjs.org.
+Create new version of this project to check functionality of npmjs.org.